com-480-data-visualization/com-480-project-pouletpanier/README.md

 [Ebola](https://www.kaggle.com/imdevskp/ebola-outbreak-20142016-complete-dataset)

-Preprocessing on these datasets can be evaluated Section 2.3 when we evaluated statistics on the data.
+Preprocessing on these datasets can be evaluated in Section 2.3 when we ploted some statistics on the data.

 ### 2.2: Problematic: